h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-21-SLAE_Assignment_3.md

 ![Reverse Shell](/assets/images/EggHunter.jpg)

 Caveats to an Egg Hunter, it must avoid locating itself in memory and jumping to the incorrect address, it must be robust, small in size and fast.
-A 4 byte egg can be used and repeated twice to mark the payload, the Virtual Address Space (VAS) is searched for these two consecutive tags and redirects execution flow once the pattern matches.
+A 4 byte egg can be used and repeated twice to mark the payload, the Virtual Address Space (VAS) is searched for these two consecutive tags and redirects execution flow once the pattern is matched.

 #### Reverse TCP Shell in C
 --------